6 sales metrics that managers should watch on a daily basis (and 4 more worth keeping an eye on)

 Monitor the lead response time of your reps at every stage of the pipeline.
 Responding promptly shows potential clients that your team is punctual and attentive, prevents competitors from swooping in first, and shortens your sales cycle by keeping leads moving quickly through your pipeline.

-3. Quality of Lead Sources
+3. Quality of lead sources

 Cutting down the time it takes to find and close new customers is key to increasing revenue.
 Not only that, it’s good for team morale and keeps employees from feeling burnt out.